-- Provide a "continuum of care" for the structure and to beware of duplication - Expand I-HELP sites and services - Opportunities to help while removing the fear of helping; recruit and mobilize volunteers and provide CARE7 trauma informed care training - Encourage businesses to volunteer, perhaps to choose one of the population groups - Offer community awareness to reduce any stigma - Provide after school programs and mentoring - Encourage civic engagement - Develop specialties for each to assist using their own areas of expertise - Provide a clearinghouse/service center, perhaps a community café - Counseling, education the most efficient manner possible, the intensity of the input from focus group participants geared toward improving the delivery of human services within Tempe did not dampen the enthusiasm of participants when asked, "What do you consider the greatest advantage of living, serving or working in Tempe?"
+- Provide a "continuum of care" for the structure and to beware of duplication - Expand I-HELP sites and services - Opportunities to help while removing the fear of helping; recruit and mobilize volunteers and provide CARE7 trauma informed care training - Encourage businesses to volunteer, perhaps to choose one of the population groups - Offer community awareness to reduce any stigma - Provide after school programs and mentoring - Encourage civic engagement - Develop specialties for each to assist using their own areas of expertise - Provide a clearinghouse/service center, perhaps a community café - Counseling, education the most efficient manner possible, the intensity of the input from focus group participants geared toward improving the delivery of human services within Tempe did not dampen the enthusiasm of participants when asked, "What do

+Participant Reflections on the Greatest Advantage of Living in Tempe.
+Although the purpose of focus group research is to gather comprehensive information and data from a range of diverse individuals in you consider the greatest advantage of living, serving or working in Tempe?"
 The overall attitude of pride in the community and agreement that "this is where I want to live" provided the I&E research team with an understanding that throughout the focus group process participants were expressing a sincere desire to make an outstanding community even better.